Azrand/kickstarter-analysis/README.md

 ## Challenges and Difficulties Encountered

-Initial challenge was to ensure that the data was structured correctly.
-We initially needed to filter the data by creating two new columns, Parent Categories, and Sub-Categories.
-If we were unable to do this correctly, we would not have the results provided.
+The initial challenge was structurings the data correctly.
+We initially needed to filter the data by creating two new columns, Parent Categories and Sub-Categories.
+If we could not do this correctly, we would not have the results provided.

 Another difficulty was limited data.
-In comparison to the other campaigns based on funding goals, there is limited data on campaigns that range between $25,000 or higher.
-We can look at the chart below and see the comparison for Launch Date and Goals for campaigns of $25,000 or more.
-We have a higher failure rate but the data looks inconsistent.
+Compared to the other campaigns based on funding goals, there is limited data on campaigns that range between $25,000 or higher.
+We can look at the chart below and see the comparison of Launch Date and Goals for campaigns of $25,000 or more.
+We have a higher failure rate, but the data looks inconsistent.

 ![Launch Date & Goals](https://github.com/Azrand/kickstarter-analysis/blob/main/resources/Launch_Date_and_Goals.png)